 Cadets are expected to display proper behavior and respect for others at all times.
 Harassment and assaults of any kind are not tolerated and may involve criminal sanctions.
-For information on Corps policies, read the Cadet Regulations.
+For information on Corps policies, read the Cadet Regulations available on the Corps Resources page (vtc.vt.edu/resources1.html).
 Information on Virginia Tech student policies is at studentconduct.vt.edu.